BLCM/BLCMods/Borderlands 2 mods/Ugyuu/Readme.txt

 Do not host these files on other websites.

+You may reupload my mods to Nexus, but make sure to note that I've made them, so..
+Credit me.
+Make sure to tell me if you do upload these to Nexus.

+## Note
-[NOTE] My mods are slightly to noticably overpowered.
+My mods are slightly to noticably overpowered.
 This is mostly because i don't have that much experience in bl2.